Churches 🢔 Religious architecture 🢔 Architectural wonders 🢔 Categories of wonders

 In the 20th century the condition of murals deteriorated and in 1932 Bishop of Urgell sold them to an art dealer in Barcelona.
 Murals were removed from the church in 1933.
 Later these were acquired by a French collector who sold them to German Baron von Dorn.
 He was of Jewish origin and thus, as Nazists came at power, his art collections were confiscated and Andorrese murals were placed in one of State Museums in Berlin.

 These art values were in Germany until 2007 when they were returned to Andorra, to Government Exhibition Hall.
-State of Andorra paid for this 4 million EUR and the price includes restoration which was done in Germany.
+The state of Andorra paid for this 4 million EUR and the price includes restoration which was done in Germany.

 Other art values

-In the church is located wooden polychrome sculpture of the Virgin of Remediation from the 13th century.
-Virgin of Remediation is a title of Virgin Mary which is popular in Iberian Peninsula and Latin America.
+In the church is located a wooden polychrome sculpture of the Virgin of Remediation from the 13th century.
+Virgin of Remediation is the title of the Virgin Mary which is popular in the Iberian Peninsula and Latin America.

 In the church is also located a fine retable in Baroque style from 1741.

-Andorra is very small country high up in Pyrenees.
-Most of its numerous visitors see here urbanised areas and touristy places but in Andorra one can find also quite a bit of wilderness and traditional landscape.
+Andorra is a very small country high up in the Pyrenees.
+Most of its numerous visitors see here urbanized areas and touristy places but in Andorra, one can find also quite a bit of wilderness and traditional landscape.